 - Will be taught spelling, grammar and punctuation explicitly

-- In line with the DfE revised core criteria for defining an effective phonics programme children will “practise by reading texts which are entirely decodeable for them, so that they experience success and learn to rely on phonemic strategies”.
-We organise our reading books in line with the Nelson Thornes PM Benchmark reading scheme.
-Emergent readers have access to Big Cat phonics, Songbirds and Bug Club Phonics books.
-Once children are more competent they will have access to Big Cat books, Lighthouse and Nelson Thornes PM books.
+- In line with the DfE revised core criteria for defining an effective phonics programme children will “practise by reading texts which are entirely decodable for them, so that they experience success and learn to rely on phonemic strategies”.
+Our Early Reading texts are integral to our delivery Little Wandle Letters and Sounds and follow the progression therein described.
+For subsequent year groups, we organise our reading books in line with the Nelson Thornes PM Benchmark reading scheme.